Science at Warneford

 Triple Science – this qualification will lead to 3 separate GCSEs in Science

 When identifying the best pathway for the students, we will consider a range of factors.
 This includes consideration of academic ability, discussions with class teachers, and consideration of the other subjects taken by each individual pupil, to make sure that they are taking a balance of subjects, without overloading themselves with the number of exams they need to take at the end of Year 11.
+Throughout KS4 we will monitor student progress and move them to a more suitable pathway if necessary.

 Students who sit the exams for Combined Science, or Triple Science, have the opportunity to study Science beyond Warneford.